nicolasvicencio/obsidian-notes/tools/metasploit.md

 The Metasploit project includes anti-forensics and remediation tools, some of which are built into the Metasploit Framework.
 Metasploit comes pre-installed on the Kali Linux operating system.

  ### Modules
- - Exploit - A module that is used to take advantage of vulnerability and is typically paired with a pyload.
+ - Exploit - A module that is used to take advantage of vulnerability and is typically paired with a payload.
- - Payload - Code that is deliverd by MSF and remotely executed ont he target after successful expllitation.
+ - Payload - Code that is delivered by MSF and remotely executed on the target after successful exploitation.
 An example of a payload is a revers shell that initiates a connection from the target system back to the attacker.
  - Encoder - Used to encode payloads in order to avoid AV detection. fro example, shikata_ga_nai is used to encode Windows payloads.
  - NOPS - Used to ensure that payloads sizes are consistent and ensure the stability of a payload when executed
  - Auxiliary - Module that is used to perform additional functionality like port scanning and enumeration.